xsarahyu/nyt-website/README.md

 # The New York Times Website

 ### Description
-A fully responsive mock-up of the New York Times homepage.
+A responsive replica of the New York Times homepage.

 <img src="nyt.png" alt="preview of my nyt website">